 Courts may authorize substitute service when evidence demonstrates:

-• The defendant is actively evading service
+• The defendant is actively evading service.

-• The defendant resides at the address but refuses contact
+• The defendant resides at the address but refuses contact.

-• Personal service has repeatedly failed
+• Personal service has repeatedly failed.

-• Traditional methods are impractical
+• Standard methods are impractical.

-• Alternative methods are likely to provide notice
+• Alternative methods are likely to provide notice.

 Each case is evaluated individually.